RAIMAPAULSON/STYLE_GURU/README.md

                     -ngAfterViewChceked()
                     -ngOnDestroy()
+                -ActivatedRoute Class : used to provide details regarding route associated with a component
+                -Pipes: Use pipes to transform strings, currency amounts, dates, and other data for display.
+                        Pipes are simple functions to use in templates to accept an input value and return a transformed value.
+                    -syntax : use pipe in template - transform-value | pipe-name [:options] -generate user-defined pipes : ng g p pipe-folder/pipe-name -Download as pdf :  npm install jspdf jspdf-autotable -Pagination in angular : npm i ngx-pagination

-                -ActivatedRoute Class : used to provide details regarding route associated with a component -BehaviorSubject : it immediately receives the current value where we used the subject
+                -BehaviorSubject : it immediately receives the current value where we used the subject in our app, requires an initial value upon instantiation.to access value from a BehaviorSubject it has to subscribe. next method in BehaviorSubject is used to assign a value to BehaviorSubject,to create BehaviorSubject we have to create object for BehaviorSubject class